Hollopeter-Lab/single-molecule-TIRF-CNN/CNN_farred_training/README.md

 metrics from the K-fold cross validation associated with the final architecture and training protocol configuration should be reported for the model performance.

+data_loading.py is a utility function to allow proper import of .MAT training data.